 Guenet Abraham, Associate Professor

 Professor Guenet Abraham was awarded a Fulbright Scholar Award in 2017-18 to pursue her project Labyrinth of Memory in Ethiopia.
+The fellowship was renewed for a second time, and Abraham will return as a Fulbright Scholar in 2018-2019.
 Professor Abraham designed 4 books in 2016-17: Hidden Mother by Laura Larson (Saint Lucy Books); 27 Contexts by Mark Durant (Saint Lucy Books); Portrait Garden by Lynn Cazabon (CADVC); Academia II by Antoni Muntadas (CADVC)